Divorce Property Issues Answers From The Expert

 Carol's Question: In the divorce, I was required to sell the house.
 I have given my ex several chances to get what he wanted from the house, and he said that he did.
 There are still some cars left on the property, and I want to get rid of them before I move.
 I have told him, but he has made no effort to get them.
 How can I protect myself if he gets mad at me for selling or junking these cars?

-Can he come get stuff after the divorce has been finalized?
+Can he come get stuff after the divorce is over?

 Sherry's Question: Two and one-half years ago, my spouse abandoned the house, leaving me seven months behind in all bills.
 Mother bought the house to prevent foreclosure.
 He was told to take everything he wanted and all that belonged to him.
 Our divorce was finalized two weeks ago.
 Now I receive a letter from a paralegal stating he wants items from the house, including the bed his stepson now sleeps in.
 Can he take these items after this long?
 I thought after the divorce was final, it was final.

 Brette's Answer: It depends on how the divorce is worded.
 If it says all personal property has already been divided, then it has.
 He can always seek to go back to court over these items.
-It seems as if the simplest thing to do would be to reach some kind of compromise.
+It seems as if the simplest way to approach this would be to reach some kind of compromise.

 Will I owe taxes on property I receive in the divorce?

 Rondolyn's Question: My husband is to sign over one of the cars we have into my name.
-Do I have to pay taxes on a car that is in his name that he signs over to me in the divorce?
+Will I have to pay any taxes on a car that is in his name that he signs over to me in the divorce?

 Brette's Answer: No. Property transfers as part of a divorce are not taxable income.